timdaman/check_docker/README.md

                             /var/run/docker.sock)
       --secure-connection [<ip/host address>:<port>]
                             Where to find TLS protected docker daemon socket.
+      --binary_units        Use a base of 1024 when doing calculations of KB, MB, GB, & TB (This is default)
+      --decimal_units       Use a base of 1000 when doing calculations of KB, MB, GB, & TB
       --timeout TIMEOUT     Connection timeout in seconds. (default: 10.0) --containers CONTAINERS [CONTAINERS ...]
                             One or more RegEx that match the names of the